openframeworks/ofBook/chapters/animation/chapter.md

 **[note: plot graphic here]**

-**[note: better explanation of how to read the chart]** Think about the x value of the plot as the input and y value as the output.
+The plot shows the graph of a [mathematical function](https://en.wikipedia.org/wiki/Function_%28mathematics%29#Notation "Wikipedia on (the notation of) mathematical functions"), namely `f(x) = y = x²`.
+Think about the x value of the plot as the input and y value as the output.
 If put in 0, we get out a y value of 0, if we put in 0.1, we get out a y value of 0.01, all the way to putting in a value of 1 and getting out a value of 1.
+Depending on the mathematical function, you can have different curves and therefore different mapping behaviour.

 As a side note, it's important to be aware that things in the world often don't move linearly.
 They don't take "even" steps.
 Roll a ball on the floor, it slows down.
 It's accelerating in a negative direction.
 Sometimes things speed up, like a baseball bat going from resting to swinging.
 Curving pct leads to interesting behavior.
 The objects still take the same amount of time to get there, but they do it in more lifelike, non-linear ways.